mountainlizard/mountain-mqtt/README.md

     // them in another task, here we'll just read them back at the end of the example let (message_tx, mut message_rx) = mpsc::channel(32);

+    // Create a client.
+    // The message_handler closure is called whenever a published message is received.
-    // Create a client with a message_handler that just sends the messages on to the channel let mut client = client_tcp(ip, port, timeout_millis, &mut buf, |message| {
+    // This sends copies of the message contents to our channel for later processing. let mut client = client_tcp(ip, port, timeout_millis, &mut buf, |message| {
         message_tx
             .try_send((message.topic_name.to_owned(), message.payload.to_vec()))